steeladept/steeladept.github.io/_posts/2018-12-28-IT_Tooling_Part_1.md

 RDM is really a full connection management tool to manage connections over a variety of protocols in a variety of configurations, complete with account information, and secure solutions to meet a variety of requirements.
 It is because of this broad and deep capability built into a single tool to make an administrators life easier that I have chosen this as my favorite password manager.
 Unfortunately, it does not run on Linux, even in WINE for the most recent versions.
 I look forward to .Net Core growing up and RDM being refactored to work cross platform with any Linux operating system.
 For Linux users, the project I have been recommended to use is [Remmina](https://remmina.org), which is similar, but far less comprehensive.
 In my experience, the repositories break a lot as well, so there may be some work involved with using this project.

 Favorite:  [Devolutions Remote Desktop Manager](https://remotedesktopmanager.com)

+As you can imagine, this subject can get quite lengthy, quite quick.
+This ends part 1 of this series of posts.
+Look for [part 2](./ittools2.html) coming soon where we will review several more categories of tools.
+In the mean time, if you have a favorite OS or favorite Password Manager, leave a comment below about what you like about it and educate us on the merits of your tools of choice.

+---

+Save below for part 2.

 ## Favorite Business Applications ##